-Improving Health in Saskatoon: From Data to Action
+Improving health equity in Saskatoon: From data to action

 The NCCDH produced a series of case studies that profile action on the social determinants of health in various setting.
 The cases are designed to help public health practitioners in a range of settings advance health equity within the scope of their practice.